ryanmimrie/Protocols-Dry-Lab/README.md

 Repository for dry lab protocols and SOPs

 ## Contents
-- `SystemSetups`: instructions to set up new systems.
+- `/SystemSetups`: instructions to set up new systems.